rur/good/README.md

 ## A pretty good web scaffold for Golang

+`good` is a CLI tool for setting up an embedded web console in a Go application.

-- Clear, grok-able code
+- Generates plain, grok-able code
-- Basic dependencies
+- Only basic dependencies
-- Embed within your binary
+- Embed all assets
 - Classic template composition
 - No surprises

-`good` is a code-gen tool for embedding a web GUI in an existing Golang application.
-It outputs a self-contained scaffold for a modern server-side app with the aim of being straightforward to setup and maintain over time.
+The `good scaffold` command outputs files for a web server in the sub package of a Go project.
+Pages are added to the site using the `good page` command, which has a starter template feature help to speed up development.

-This is a general purpose setup that is particularly well suited to user workflows involving direct server integration like admin tools and service controls.
+This is a general purpose setup that is particularly useful for apps that have under-the-hood integrations like admin tools and service controls.

 ### CLI Overview

-The CLI tool will generate HTML and Golang files in your project for you to modify & refactor to suit your needs.
+The CLI tool will generate HTML and Golang files in your project, which you should modify & refactor to suit your needs.

 #### TLDR; quickstart